mtptru/Algebra-1-and-Geometry-TI-84-Programs/README.md

 SPACEDIA: This program finds the length of a space diagonal of rectangular prism
 Sphere: This program finds the volume and total surface area of a sphere.
 Pi is used in the program so it is advised to divide by pi in order to recieve an exact answer rather than a decimal approximation.
 Trap: This program finds the area of a trapezoid.
 In this program ("D") refers to the upper base of the trapezoid

+Note: These programs are compatible for both Ti-84 Plus and Ti-84 Plus CE calculators.